ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-1-array-basics.rst

 .. note::

     The first value in an array is stored at index 0 and the index of the last value is the length of the array minus one (since the first index is 0).
-Use arrayname[index] to access array items.
+Use arrayname[index] to access or modify array items.